 - Choose quality protein sources: When selecting protein sources for your backyard BBQ, make sure to pick ones that are of the highest quality.
 For example, grass-fed beef is superior to grain-fed since it contains a healthier balance of fatty acids.
 Although it might be more expensive to go with higher-quality protein sources, the increased nutritional value and superior taste should convince you to splurge when you can!

 - Offer sugar-free beverage options: Instead of stocking your coolers with soda, juice and other sugary drinks found at a typical BBQ, make sure you have sugar-free beverage options available.
 From homemade sugar-free lemonade to a refreshing ginger-mint green tea cooler to seltzer water served with lemon and lime wedges, help everyone wash down their meal with keto-friendly drinks.
-If you’re mingling with coffee lovers, add a few cans of Bulletproof Cold Brew, too!

 - Host activities so people are moving around: Food may be the focus of a BBQ, but that doesn’t mean everyone has to sit down and eat the entire time.
 Try hosting different activities that promote movement and social interaction.
 Whether that means putting on a mini cornhole tournament, breaking out a rope for a tug-of-war battle or playing a friendly game of kickball, everyone can benefit from having a few activities to participate in that don’t involve a fork and a plate.

 The bottom line: From low-carb versions of comfort food classics to unique Bulletproof-backed recipes, there’s no shortage of keto BBQ sides you can serve at your next cookout.
 Give your guests the gift of quality fats by putting a few of these delicious, nutrient-dense side dish options on the picnic table.
 Just don’t be surprised when your friends and family ask for your culinary secrets on their way back to the car!